-Electronystagmography (ENG) is a test that examines the movement of your eyes in order to assess how well two cranial nerves within your brain are functioning.
-These nerves are the acoustic (or vestibulocochlear) nerve and the oculomotor nerve.
-The acoustic nerve connects the brain and the inner ear controlling hearing and balance) and the oculomotor nerve (the nerve connecting the brain to the muscles of the eyes).
+Electronystagmography (ENG) is a test that shows the movement of your eyes in order to determine how well two cranial nerves within your brain are functioning.
+The two nerves are the acoustic (or vestibulocochlear) nerve and the oculomotor nerve.
+The acoustic nerve connects the brain and the inner ear and controls hearing and balance.
+The oculomotor nerve connects the brain to the muscles of your eyes.

-The ENG is designed to detect disorders in the parts of your inner ear that are responsible for orientation and balance, as well as in the nerves that connect your brain to your eyes and ears.
+The ENG detects disorders in the parts of your inner ear that are responsible for orientation, position sense, and balance, as well as in the nerves that connect your brain to your eyes and ears.

 Your doctor may recommend this test if you are suffering from any of the following symptoms:

-Your doctor may also perform an ENG if you suffer from one of the following conditions:
+Your doctor may also perform an ENG if you have any of the following conditions:

-For this test, electrode patches are placed above, below, and at each side of each of your eyes.
+For the caloric test, electrode patches are placed above, below, and on each side of each of your eyes.
 Another electrode is attached to your forehead.
 While your head is held in position, your doctor will stimulate your balance system using warm and cool air.
 Sometimes water is used as well.
-The electrodes will record all the movements of your eye as the water stimulates your inner ear and the nerves nearby.
-As cold water enters the ear, your eyes should move rapidly from side to side.
-Your doctor will then repeat this procedure with the other ear.
+The electrodes will record all the movements of your eyes as your inner ear and the nerves nearby react to temperature changes.

-During this test, your doctor will ask you to keep your head still while allowing your eyes to follow a light as it moves quickly across and beyond your field of vision, and then back again.
+For the oculomotor test, your doctor will ask you to keep your head still while allowing your eyes to follow a light as it moves quickly across and beyond your field of vision, and then back again.
 This allows your doctor to understand how your eyes track and move when following a target.

-For this test, your doctor will ask you to turn your head quickly to one side or to lie down and then sit or stand very quickly.
-This test measures the amount of activity in your eyes while you are making these movements.
+For a positional test, your doctor will ask you to turn your head quickly to one side or to lie down and then sit or stand very quickly.
+This test measures how your eyes respond to movement.

 If the results of your ENG tests are abnormal, it may indicate a problem with your inner ear or the area of your brain that is responsible for controlling the movement of your eyes.